eruszczak/margonem-inventory-helper/README.md

 # About
 https://margo.eryk.io

 [Margonem](https://margonem.com/) is a browser-based MMORPG.
-Using this app, you can search for items from this game and see their statistics.
-You can compare one item with another and also build whole equipment for your character.
+In early 2018 I decided to create an inventory helper for this game.

 # Tech stack
 * [Vue.js](https://vuejs.org/)